Rookfighter/gradient-descent-cpp/README.md

     // Create optimizer object with Paraboloid functor as objective.
     //
     // You can specify a StepSize functor as template parameter.
-    // There are ConstantStepSize, BarzilaiBorweinStep and WolfeLineSearch
+    // There are ConstantStepSize, LimitedChangeStep, BarzilaiBorweinStep and
-    // available.
-(Default is WolfeLineSearch)
+    // WolfeLineSearch available.
+(Default is BarzilaiBorweinStep)
     //
     // You can additionally specify a Callback functor as template parameter.
     //